Boilertalk/BlockiesSwift/README.md

 yourImageView.image = img
 ```

-The image in this example without a custom scale would be `8 * 3 = 24x24` pixels.
-With the customScale of `10` it will be `8 * 3 * 10 = 240x240` pixels.
+The image in this example would be `8 * 3 = 24x24` pixels without a custom scale.
+With the `customScale` set to `10` it will be `8 * 3 * 10 = 240x240` pixels.
 The `customScale` lets you generate bigger images with the same structure quality as the smaller ones.

 ## Author